 Dentures and Partial Dentures in Durham, NC

 Dentures are removable prosthetics used to replace a full arch of teeth.
-However, if you still have a few remaining teeth, partial dentures can be used.
+However, partial dentures can be used if you still have a few remaining teeth.
 Partial dentures rest on surrounding teeth to fill in the gaps left behind by missing teeth.
 Both dentures and partials are removable by the wearer.

-When you wear your dentures or partials, keep in mind that they will require special care.
+When you wear your dentures or partials, remember that they will require special care.
 To get the most out of your oral appliance, we recommend the following:

 Am I a candidate for dentures?

 The best way to find out if you are a candidate for dentures or partials is to schedule a consultation with our team of restorative dentistry professionals.
-Any underlying dental concerns will need to be addressed before dentures and partials are offered to a patient.
-If you have any remaining severely decayed or damaged teeth, they will need to be extracted before your dentures are created.
+We must address underlying dental concerns before offering dentures and partials to a patient.
+If you have any remaining severely decayed or damaged teeth, we must extract them before creating dentures.

 Dentures & Partials FAQ’s